carlosgruiz-dev/carlosgruiz-dev.github.io/content/bookmarks.md

 * [pikepdf](https://pikepdf.readthedocs.io/) - is a Python library allowing creation, manipulation and repair of PDFs.
 It provides a Pythonic wrapper around the C++ PDF content transformation library, QPDF.
 * [piku](https://piku.github.io/) - The tiniest PaaS you've ever seen, Piku allows you to do git push deployments to your own servers [github](https://github.com/piku/piku).
 * [pkg](https://github.com/zeit/pkg) - This command line interface enables you to package your Node.js project into an executable that can be run even on devices without Node.js installed.
+* [pre-commit](https://pre-commit.com/) - A framework for managing and maintaining multi-language pre-commit hooks.
 * [pure bash bible](https://github.com/dylanaraps/pure-bash-bible) - A collection of pure bash alternatives to external processes.
 * [pydantic](https://pydantic-docs.helpmanual.io/) - Data validation and settings management using python type annotations.
 * [pyenv](https://github.com/pyenv/pyenv) - Simple Python version management